Quantitative Methods in Finance: VAR and Structural VAR

-So far we applied univariate models or regressions, we will now introduce\footnote{we suggest the code pandas\_exercise\_part5.py} multivariate models such as Vector autoregressions (VARs) that were introduced into empirical economics by \citet{sims1980}.
+So far we applied univariate models or regressions, we will now introduce\footnote{we suggest the code vansteenberghe\_VAR.py} multivariate models such as Vector autoregressions (VARs) that were introduced into empirical economics by \citet{sims1980}.

 We suggest the \href{https://python.quantecon.org/linear_models.html}{companion website} on linear state space dynamic system.